Article

 Artificial intelligence (AI) is particularly suited to make one of the most complex and time-consuming areas of trade compliance — product classification — faster, more efficient, and more accurate.

-AI-powered product classifications are available in software tools like Smart HS, part of the ONESOURCE Global Classification solution.
-Smart HS uses natural language processing that enables users to classify products while using common, everyday vernacular rather than requiring them to precisely match a specific phrase in a database.
+AI-powered product classifications are available in software tools like Smart HS, which is part of the ONESOURCE Global Classification solution.
+Smart HS uses natural-language processing that enables users to classify products using common, everyday vernacular rather than requiring them to precisely match a specific phrase in a database.
 It understands phrases such as “airbag inflator for cars” and brand names like iPad and Gatorade.
-It also can interpret product attributes such as a cylinder capacity, circuit breaker voltage, and textile composition and distinguish between wholes, parts, and sets—distinctions that affect classification.
+It can also interpret product attributes like cylinder capacity, circuit breaker voltage, and textile composition, and distinguish between wholes, parts, and sets — distinctions that affect classification.

-How to develop a business case for global trade management software
+How to build a business case for global trade compliance automation

-1. Describe the pain points that GTM software can address
+1. Identify the pain points that GTM software can address

 To start, describe the gap between your current operation and the desired state.

-At a high level, the goal is to automate the entire lifecycle of the global trade function across the supply chain in order to maintain compliance, reduce overall duty spend, and avoid violations and penalties, while improving operating efficiencies and gross margin.
+At a high level, the goal is to automate the entire life cycle of the global trade function across the supply chain.
+Doing so will maintain compliance, reduce overall duty spend, and avoid violations and penalties while improving operating efficiencies and gross margin.

 What’s standing in the way?
-Trade compliance departments often are saddled with time-consuming, error-prone manual processes — including import and export documentation, origin determination for preference programs, and classification processes — that can lead to shipping delays, compliance violations, and poor visibility into cross-border operations.
+Global trade compliance departments are often saddled with time-consuming, error-prone manual processes.
+These include import and export documentation, origin determination for preference programs, and classification processes that can lead to shipping delays, compliance violations, and poor visibility into cross-border operations.

-Companies relying on manual processes and spreadsheets or disparate solutions that only handle one task — such as HTS classification or FTA qualification — lack checks and balances, are unable to make timely decisions based on reliable reporting and analytics, and risk costly regulatory errors.
+Companies relying on manual processes and spreadsheets or disparate solutions that only handle one task — such as HTS classification or FTA qualification — lack checks and balances, cannot make timely decisions based on reliable reporting and analytics, and risk costly regulatory errors.

-2. Tie the software benefits to corporate strategic objectives
+2. Align software benefits to corporate strategic objectives

 It can impact delivery times for essential raw materials and finished products, landed costs, market expansion opportunities, mergers and acquisitions, sales strategy, and much more.
 Which benefits do you pursue and which do you highlight in your business case?
-Whichever help the company’s leadership achieve their strategic priorities — that’s the primary selling point for GTM automation.
+Whatever helps the company’s leadership achieve their strategic priorities — that’s the primary selling point for GTM automation.

 So, before approaching your senior management team with a request to implement a GTM software solution, it’s important to understand the benefits inside and out and align them with the strategic priorities set by your C-level leadership and board of directors.